codechapin/LWJGL-ThinMatrix/README.md

 -XstartOnFirstThread
 ```

-This is the code for the video: [OpenGL 3D Game Tutorial 2: VAOs and VBOs](https://youtu.be/WMiggUPst-Q)
+This is the code for the video: [OpenGL 3D Game Tutorial 3: Rendering with Index Buffers](https://youtu.be/z2yFlvkBbmk)